Skip to content

 • Smart City strategy

-The Smart City plan of the Brussels-Capital Region, which defines priorities for digital transformation of public services and smart city development, is suspended.
-No new initiatives can be launched.
+The Smart City plan of the Brussels-Capital Region, which defines priorities for digital transformation of public services and smart city development, was suspended.
+No new initiatives could be launched.
+The integration of Paradigm into BOSA Brussels will redefine this strategy.

 • Digital inclusion subsidies

-Regional subsidy programmes for digital inclusion of vulnerable populations are frozen: no new calls for projects can be launched.
+Regional subsidy programmes for digital inclusion of vulnerable populations were frozen: no new calls for projects could be launched.
+The new government can now relaunch them.

 • Regional startup incentives

-Regional support measures for technology startups (innovation premiums, pre-activity grants) cannot be adapted or renewed.
+Regional support measures for technology startups (innovation premiums, pre-activity grants) could not be adapted or renewed.
+The new government can now adapt them.

 • Digitalisation of public services

-The digitalisation programme for regional administrations is suspended: no new dematerialisation projects can be initiated.
+The digitalisation programme for regional administrations was suspended: no new dematerialisation projects could be initiated.
+The BOSA Brussels reform takes over this agenda.

 What continues